deltachat/deltachat-pages/en/help.md

 - Messages from contacts in you **address book**
 - Messages from contacts **contacted by you**
-- Messages from known **contacts of your contacts**
+- Messages from known **contacts of your contacts** (As found in the To: or CC: field of their messages.)
 - **Replies** to messages send by you

 Other messages do not appear automatically.
 You can see the other messages in the main menu at **Contact requests** and, if desired, start a chat from there.

 ## What about Spam?

+- Messages in common spam folders are ignored and contained addresses are not considered as known contacts.
-- As messages from completely unknown contacts do not pop up automatically, normally, there's **no spam**.
+- As messages from unknown contacts do not pop up automatically, normally, there's **no spam**.
 - However, if really needed, you can **block** any contact.

 ## Does Delta Chat support images, videos and other attachments?